What to expect on Sundays

 All Saints’ is a sacramental community in the heart of Brier Creek seeking to gather people into communion with God, with one another, and with the world.

-We are a United Methodist Church that meets weekly for word and table (liturgy and communion) on Sunday mornings, at 8:30 and 10:30.
+We are a United Methodist Church that meets weekly for word and table (liturgy and communion) on Sunday mornings, at 8:30 and 10:30 (with occasional combined worship at 10:30).
 Our worship finds familiar roots from within the Catholic and Anglican Church that our Wesleyan denomination was born of, while staying modern in its presentation and welcoming to newcomers in the promise of Jesus’ kingdom come.
 Our congregation has become home to people from many different backgrounds, as we live into the fullness of United Methodist worship.
-To learn more about our current preaching series, visit here.

 We believe that weekly worship forms us to be worshipful people in the world.
 Our liturgy is framed by the five-fold movements of Gathering, Proclamation, Response, the Eucharistic Feast, and the Sending Forth.
 Led by clergy and empowered volunteer laity each week, our liturgy lasts about an hour.
 You can see a sample bulletin below.